The history of Harvard

 Women’s history at Harvard

-As staff members, then as students and faculty, the women of Harvard’s past paved the way for generation to come.
+As staff members, then as students and faculty, the women of Harvard’s past paved the way for generations to come.

 Historical highlight